Ramarajusairajesh/Distributed-File-Grid/README.md

 ---

 ## Troubleshooting
-- **Missing Dependencies:** Ensure all system and Python dependencies are installed offline as needed.
+- **Missing Dependencies:** Ensure all system dependencies are installed offline as needed.
 - **Model Weights Not Found:** Place required model/data files in the correct directory or bundle them with PyInstaller.
 - **Stalemate:** Use an odd number of chunk servers to avoid split-brain scenarios.